noahsoldi/one-look/README.md

-# oneLook
+# one-look

-🇧🇷 - O bot oneLook foi criado para me auxiliar no trabalho, ao enviar um domínio, ele responde enviando os IP's, nameservers e MX's daquele domínio, facilitando saber onde o site está hospedado.
+🇧🇷 - O bot one-look foi criado para me auxiliar no trabalho, ao enviar um domínio, ele responde enviando os IP's, nameservers e MX's daquele domínio, facilitando saber onde o site está hospedado.

-🇺🇸 - The bot oneLook was created to assist me in my work by sending domain information when I provide a domain name.
+🇺🇸 - The bot one-look was created to assist me in my work by sending domain information when I provide a domain name.
 It responds with the IP addresses, nameservers, and MX records of that domain, making it easier to determine where the website is hosted.

 ## Demonstração